Skamania County profile

 Source: The Local Employment Dynamics

 The charts below contrast industry shares of employment and wages covered by unemployment insurance in the county.
-The biggest difference: government accounted for 30 percent of the jobs in the county, and 41 percent of total wages.
-The wage shares of retail trade, healthcare, and accommodation and food services were all below their employment shares.
-The average wage for all jobs in the county was $36,033; for government, $49,257.
-The county’s average wage has changed little over the past 20 years after factoring out inflation.
+The wage shares of wholesale trade, professional services and government were above their employment shares, while wage shares for retail trade, health care, and accommodations and food services were all below their employment shares.
+The average wage for all jobs in the county was $46,763.
+The county’s average wage trended upward very slowly over the past 20 years after factoring out inflation, but over the past three years it has jumped by 22 percent.

 Skamania has generally seen a positive shift in wages over the years.
-In 2001, almost a quarter of jobs located in the county paid below $12.00 (adjusted for inflation) – that was down to 7 percent in 2018.
-There were more moderate-wage jobs ($12.00 per hour to $23.99 per hour) and more upper-wage jobs ($30.00 per hour and up) in 2018 as well.
+In 2001, 30 percent of jobs located in the county paid below $14.00 (adjusted for inflation) – that was down to 6 percent in 2021, as the minimum wage increased.
+There were more moderate-wage jobs ($12.00 per hour to $25.99 per hour) and more upper-wage jobs ($32.00 per hour and up) in 2021 as well.

 Personal income includes earned income, investment income and government payments such as Social Security and Veterans Benefits.
 Investment income includes income imputed from pension funds and from owning a home.
 Per capita personal income equals total personal income divided by the resident population.

-In 2018, county per capita income was $45,802.
-That was 26 percent below the state average, and 16 percent below the national average.
-The gap between the county and the state has closed by about 5 percentage points since 2000, while the gap with the nation has closed by 10 percent.
-Most of the difference was in earned income, which on a per capita basis was $8,000 lower than the nation, and $11,000 below the state.
-Investment income was also a bit lower in Skamania.
-Transfer payments were higher primarily due to Social Security payments to Skamania’s older-than-average population.
+In 2020, county per capita income was $49,519.
+That was 26 percent below the state average, and 17 percent below the national average.
+The gap between the county and the state has closed by 5 percentage points since 2000, while the gap with the nation has closed by 9 percent.
+Most of the difference was in earned income, which on a per capita basis was about $9,000 lower than the nation and $15,000 below the state.
+Per capita transfer payments were below the national average, and a bit higher than the state, with higher than average Social Security payments to Skamania’s older-than-average population and lower Medicaid, income maintenance and unemployment insurance compensation.

 |Per capita transfer payments||U.S.||State||Skamania County|